-Creating a business plan for the year ahead is something you’d normally look forward to when running a business, but after a year like 2020, planning anything becomes a bit of a minefield.
+Creating a business plan for the year ahead is something you’d normally look forward to when running a business, but after two years of uncertainity, planning anything becomes a bit of a minefield.

 But looking ahead to see the light at the end of the tunnel is good for business, and while Covid-19 has exposed any potential weaknesses in your strategy, it also highlights strengths and reveals opportunities.